KnowledgePending/OpenCV_Surface_Near_Infrared/README.md

 In this case the subject was pictured in pitch black yet the application was still able to produce a clean image and derive contours from the image.

 <img src="images/application_screenshot.png" width="675" height="290">

+### Build Issues
+If you are getting build errors ensure that
+* The solution is configured for release and x64
+* The minimum windows version is set to a value less than or equal to your devices windows version